Saturday, March 5, 2016

 In the end, though, I have to rate the Pelon Peloneta (sandía con pepino) a 1.
 It was, believe it or not, far superior to the previously tried chili mango Twisted Bongos, but, even so, I have no need to ever try another one, nor would I recommend it to anyone I care about.
 Having had far worse before is a poor testimonial for a product, and that's about all I can say about this one.

 I will chalk it up to a cultural thing.
-It appears to have a decent following in Mexico and who knows where else (enough for THIS to exist), so maybe I'm missing something.
+It appears to have a decent following in Mexico and who knows where else, so maybe I'm missing something.

 Or maybe I just haven't eaten enough lead yet (which may change as I delve deeper into my box of Mexican goodies).